BrianLipscombe/radiology-outpatient-board/README.md

 * In order to improve UI/UX, I moved moved the 'Haven't registered yet?
 Click here' text/button into the bottom of the log in panel for improved visibility.

-* In order to hopefully meet submission criterion, the tesing guidelines above within this README.md file have been revised and extended so that they are no longer considered missing or incomprehensible.
+* In order to hopefully meet submission criteria, the testing guidelines above within this README.md file have been revised and extended so that they are no longer considered "missing" or "incomprehensible."

 ## Future Improvements